Patricia-Fargetti/Aloha-Project-1/README.md

 # Aloha Project

-My first website project of aloha clothing company
+This is my first website project .
+It is for a dummy OnlineClothing Store called Aloha

 ## Key Learnings

 HTML,CSS,JAVASCRIPT